Upgrading From v3

 Removed legacy captchas

 Formie 4 no longer ships the Duplicate, JavaScript, or Honeypot captcha integrations that existed in earlier major versions.
+They are not available in the form builder’s captcha picker, and there is no compatibility shim that re-registers them as captcha integrations.

 What they were